Skip navigation

 The owner of this building in Paddington asked us to conduct a routine fire escape staircase inspection in line with the Regulatory Reform (Fire Safety) order 2005.

-We visited the site and conducted the inspection
+We visited the site and conducted the inspection.

-Several small defects identified
+Several small defects identified.

-A compliance report produced, highlighting recommendations
+A compliance report produced, highlighting recommendations.

-The customer achieved their regulatory compliance
+The customer achieved their regulatory compliance.

 Bridge inspection